spacekitcat/pygame-random-walk/README.md

 This is a kata.

-A quick random walk simulation written in Python with PyGame.
+A quick stochastic walk simulation written in Python with PyGame.

 The simulation starts at an origin point and it draws a new line going in a random direction, The end of the new line becomes the new origin point and it draws another new line going in another random direction.